 Regional roads link the principal towns in the county and surrounding counties.
 They also serve local traffic.
 They are generally unimproved "legacy" roads and a significant number-carry a considerable volume of traffic.
-It is important for the sustainable economic and social development of the county that the carrying capacity of these routes are preserved.
+It is important for the sustainable economic and social development of the county that the carrying capacity of these routes is preserved.
 Regional roads are defined as Link Roads in DMURS for urban areas.

-Policy: Regional Roads
+Policies: Regional Roads

-- RR 1: To maintain and improve the capacity, safety and function of the Regional road network (as finance becomes available) and to ensure that it is planned for and managed to enable the sustainable economic development of the county and wider area while encouraging a shift towards more sustainable travel and transport in accordance the Core Strategy, the Spatial Planning and National Roads Guidelines 2012 and the Draft Transport Strategy for the Greater Dublin Area 2016-2035. - RR 2: To restrict new access onto regional roads where the 80km per hour speed limit currently applies, except in the following exceptional circumstances.
+- RR 1 Maintain and improve the capacity, safety and function of the regional road network (as finance becomes available) and to ensure that it is planned for and managed to enable the sustainable economic development of the county and wider area while encouraging a shift towards more sustainable travel and transport in accordance the Core Strategy, the Spatial Planning and National Roads Guidelines (2012) and the Transport Strategy for the Greater Dublin Area 2016-2035. - RR 2 Restrict new access onto regional roads where the 80km per hour speed limit currently applies, except in the following exceptional circumstances:

-Developments of strategic, local, regional or national importance, where there is a significant gain to the county through employment creation or other economic benefit.

-Where applicants comply with Table 4.3 Schedule of Local Need Criteria (see Chapter 4) and cannot provide access onto a nearby county road and therefore need to access a Regional Road.
+- Developments of strategic, local, regional or national importance, where there is a significant gain to the county through employment creation or other economic benefit. - Where applicants comply with Table 4.3 Schedule of Local Need Criteria (see Chapter 4), are proposing to build a home on their family landholding and cannot provide access onto a nearby county road.
 In this instance, applicants will only be permitted to maximise the potential of existing entrances.
-The onus will be on the applicants to demonstrate that there are no other accesses or suitable sites within the landowner's landholding (See also Policy RH 15).

-Where it is proposed to demolish an existing dwelling and replace with a new dwelling, where there is an existing entrance onto the Regional Road.

-- RR 3: To identify the strategic road network needed for the future development of County Kildare and an order of priority for future road improvements. - RR 4: To improve and re-align where necessary and as funds allow, the Regional Roads. - RR 5: To preserve free from development proposed transport routes (or optional routes) identified in Local Area Plans, including those identified in the Naas and Athy Town Plans. - RR 6: To identify and preserve free from development routes for additional crossings of the river Liffey in order to accommodate increased traffic (between the Dublin Metropolitan Area and the population and employment centres in Kildare). - RR 7: To improve connectivity across the railways and canals in Kildare.
+The onus will be on the applicant(s) to demonstrate that there are no other accesses or suitable sites within the family landholding (Refer to Policy RH 15). - Where it is proposed to demolish an existing dwelling and replace with a new dwelling, where there is an existing entrance onto the regional road. - RR 3 Identify the strategic road network needed for the future development of County Kildare and an order of priority for future road improvements. - RR 4 Improve and re-align where necessary and as funds allow, the regional roads. - RR 5 Preserve free from development proposed transport routes (or optional routes) identified in Local Area Plans, including those identified in the Naas and Athy Town Plans. - RR 6 Identify and preserve free from development routes for additional crossings of the river Liffey in order to accommodate increased traffic (between the Dublin Metropolitan Area and the population and employment centres in Kildare). - RR 7 Improve connectivity across the railways and canals in County Kildare.